vickyvetri/Plant-Leaf-Disease-Detection-Using-CNN/README.md

 ```
 Enter the Input: GitHub User Name

-It's Gives Output Link
+Output Gives the Link eg:https://avatars.githubusercontent.com/u/88380451?v=4

-Click The link To See Profile Link
+Click The link To See Profile Image
 ```